CoNarrative/glujs-guide-built/the-view-model-in-full.md

 ##The view model in full

-I promised earlier that we would return to the view model; after all that is the heart of gluJS.
+I promised earlier that we would return to the view model; after all that is the heart of GluJS.
 Below is a more in-depth walk-through of how a view model comes together.

 The view model is the "common sense" representation of application state and behavior.
 A 'root' view model represents the application as a whole (or the module if you are a sub-app within a 'portal'), while other view models represent